Your About page is one of the most important web pages on your blog.

 Myth #3: Use minimal design – I agree with this, to an extent, for some professions.
 For example, if you’re a freelance writer, most of your target audience will be more interested in your words than whatever WordPress theme you’ve opted for.

-For example, Two Arms Inc used their About page to showcase their artwork.
+For example, Two Arms Inc (now Mike Tabie) used their About page to showcase their artwork.
 I love it, because it instantly tells the prospect what to expect:

 In the next section, I’ll look at the elements that will make your About page great.

-In 2012, Hubspot shared the 12 essential elements of a homepage.
-Although the post you’re reading now isn’t about creating the perfect homepage, I believe an About page needs the same elements.
-There’s just one major difference…
+Hubspot has a great infographic showing the 12 essential elements of a homepage.
+Although the blog post you’re reading now isn’t about creating the perfect homepage, I believe an About page needs the same elements.
+There’s just one major difference …

 Unlike the homepage, the About page should be directed at using your own personal story and unique selling point (USP) to create a strong impact that drives leads.

-Using Hubspot’s template as inspiration, here’s a run-down of the elements that should be present in your About page:
+Using Hubspot’s template as inspiration, here’s a run-down of the elements that should be present on your About page:

 Benefits: People who visit your About page usually have a specific challenge that requires attention.
 Your About page has to promise the solution to that challenge and show the benefit to readers.
 That must be a part of all the content on the page, from the headline to the call-to-action.